herr-ober/documentation/meeting-230309.md

 - Done (Cards that are successfully code reviewed and tested)
 - Released (Cards that are releaed to the main branch)

+A sprint has a duration of two weeks.
+Sprint Plannings, Refinements and -Reviews will happen of the corresponding point of time.

 ### Strcuture of the sub teams: